Environmental Toxins and Infertility

 Excerpt

-Infertility is defined as the inability to conceive following a year of regular unprotected intercourse or donor insemination.
-This definition is reduced to 6 months for women over 35 or with other known risk factors for infertility.
-In the United States, 13.1% percent of women aged 15 to 49 have known infertility based on 2015 through 2017 national survey data.
+Historically, infertility is defined as the inability to conceive following 1 year of regular unprotected intercourse.
+This definition is reduced to 6 months for women aged 35 or older.
+According to the World Health Organization, infertility affects between 48 and 186 million individuals of reproductive age globally.
 Numerous etiologies for infertility exist, including ovulatory dysfunction, diminished ovarian reserve, tubal factor, male factor, multifactorial etiologies, and unexplained infertility.

 Publication types